 9) Santorini is an active volcano

 Don’t worry (too much) though.
 Santorini is dormant (for now).

 10) Santorini is the world’s most beautiful island

 At least, that’s what many people think.
 Especially honeymooners – Santorini is one of the world’s top honeymoon destinations.
-(We love Santorini, but we also think the islands of Mallorca and Kauai are just as beautiful, but in different ways.)

 11) Santorini has red beaches